Power steering works so well that it’s easy to take it for granted. But have you ever wondered just how it works? Let’s take a look.

 How Can You Tell If There’s a Problem With Your Power Steering?

-In short, if you’re finding it harder to turn than usual, then there’s probably an issue with your power steering.
+If you are a learner driver it may be hard to tell if there is a problem as you may still be getting used to the car, But in short, if you’re finding it harder to turn than usual, then there’s probably an issue with your power steering.
 Your steering should be effortlessly responsive.
 If it’s not, it could mean you’re running low on power steering fluid, or there could be a leak or a blockage in your system.
 If you have an electric power steering system, tough steering could indicate a problem with the electric motor that drives your system.

 In any case, if you suspect you have a problem with your power steering system, you should head to a mechanic as soon as possible.
 Head here to read our complete guide to what causes heavy steering.